cockroachdb/docs/v20.2/authorization.md

  Role-based access management (RBAC) is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
 Also, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements.
 Note that even though the keywords are now interchangeable, it is still helpful to understand the distinction between the concepts (a "user" refers to an individual database user and a "role" refers to a group of database users).
 {{site.data.alerts.end}}

-## Users and Roles
+## Users and roles

 There is no technical distinction between a role or user in CockroachDB.
 A role/user can:

-- be permitted to log in to the SQL shell.
+- be permitted to log in to the [SQL shell](cockroach-sql.html)
-- be granted privileges to specific actions and database objects.
+- be granted [privileges](#privileges) to specific actions and database objects.
 - be a member of other users/roles, inheriting their privileges.
-- have other users/roles as members.
+- have other users/roles as members that inherit its privileges.

 We refer to these as "roles" when they are created for managing the privileges of their member "users" and not for logging in directly, which is typically reserved for "users".

-The SQL statements `CREATE USER` and `CREATE ROLE` will create the same entity with one exception: `CREATE ROLE` will add the `NOLOGIN` option by default, preventing the user/role from being used to log in.
-Othwerise, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can be used interchangeably in SQL statements.
+The SQL statements [`CREATE USER`](create-user.html) and [`CREATE ROLE`](create-role.html) will create the same entity with one exception: `CREATE ROLE` will add the `NOLOGIN` option by default, preventing the user/role from being used to log in.
+Otherwise, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can be used interchangeably in SQL statements.

 Throughout the documentation, however, we will refer to a "user" or "role" based on the intended purpose of the entity.